AshwinAmbal/DM-Project/Assignment-3/README.md

 `ModelUtility.py` -  It saves the Model as the pickle file and it loads it up while
                    testing.

-`Cluster.py` -  It fits the data with the Kmeans clustering and saves the trained cluster assignments
+`Cluster.py` -  It fits the data with the Kmeans and DBScan clustering and saves the trained cluster assignments
             as a pickle file in the Model directory.

 `Predict.py` -  It contains the function call to run the Kmeans and DBSCAN clustering.
 It also holds the bucketing algorithm for the carbs data which can be used for comparison.